 Greetings from “The Forest”!
 We hope that you are enjoying your international or off-campus program experience.
-The Office of International and Off-Campus Programs has created this list of frequently asked questions to assist you during your time off-campus.
+The Center for Global Education has created this list of frequently asked questions to assist you during your time off-campus.
 However, please do not hesitate to contact us if you have any questions.

-How do I register for courses from abroad?
+How do I register for courses for the following semester from abroad?

 If you have internet access, view course listings on the Registrar’s home page.
 Once you have chosen your classes, you can fax your registration form to the Registrar at (973) 408-3044.
 You may also register by sending an email to the Registrar’s Office.
 Make sure you send a copy to your advisor, as well as any instructors who must provide a signature for course admittance.
 Please be sure to keep a copy of your registration for your records.

 What do I need to do if I want to stay another semester?

 If you want to spend another semester abroad, you need to:

 - notify the Center for Global Education

 - complete another Course Approval Form (this will require you to contact your advisor and possibly other faculty members)

 How do I get credit for classes if they differ from those I got Pre-Approved?

 Once you know which courses you are taking, forward a copy of your course list to the Registrar’s Office.
 For courses that differ from those indicated on the Pre-Approval Form, you will need to include a course description.
 You must also send a copy to the specific department chairs to ensure that you will receive credit for courses you would like to apply towards major or minor requirements.